YuxiaoLuo/yuxiaoluo.github.io/content/authors/admin/_index.md

 ## About Me

 Dr. Yuxiao (Rain) Luo, is an Assistant Professor in Information Systems.
 His research interests include AI nudging, Gen AI, Cybersecurity, and CSR.
+He is currently teaching Introduction to Business Analytics & AI, Business Systems, and Cybersecurity.
 Before, he was an independent music producer.
 Check out his music at the NFT platform [Open Sea](https://opensea.io/collection/rainshell-pinksunset).